 - This is a classified session.

-Working Group 2 - Removing barriers to good adjudication (Chair Invitation Only)
+Working Group 2 - Validity and Utility of Wargaming (Chair Invitation Only)

 Working Group 3 - (Seminar A) How to employ proper adjudication techniques in wargaming (Journeymen level game designers)